nrwl/nx-workshop/docs/lab6/LAB.md

 ###### ⏰ Estimated time: 15-25 minutes

-We'll look at more advanced usages of the `@nrwl/angular` schematics and generate a new route lib for our store application.
+We'll look at more advanced usages of the `@nrwl/angular` generators and generate a new route lib for our store application.
 We'll see how Nx takes care of most of the work, and we just have to do the wiring up!

 #### 📚 Learning outcomes:

-- Get familiar with more advanced usages of Nx generate schematics to create an Angular route lib
+- Get familiar with more advanced usages of Nx generators to create an Angular route lib

 #### 📲 After this workshop, you should have: